Espinosa Cigars

 Knuckle Sandwich

-Knuckle Sandwich launched in 2022 as a Guy Fieri collaboration and now includes Habano, Maduro, Connecticut and later puro and chef‑special offerings.
-Blends typically pair Ecuadorian wrappers with Nicaraguan binder and filler, and several releases are produced at A.J.
+Knuckle Sandwich is Espinosa’s collaboration with Guy Fieri, launched in 2022 and expanded into multiple wrapper expressions.
+Blends typically use Ecuadorian wrappers over Nicaraguan binder and filler, with several releases produced at A.J.
 Fernández’s San Lotano facility.
-Reviews note peppery openings, cedar and earth midsections and cocoa or espresso sweetness toward the finish, generally in the medium to medium‑full strength band.
+Tasting notes commonly include peppery openings, cedar and earth midsections, and cocoa or espresso sweetness toward the finish, placing most vitolas in the medium to medium‑full strength lane.

 • Made in Nicaragua